 Study techniques; making notes, concept maps, nuclear notes, mnemonics

-5 step reading techniques; selection, recognition, extraction, organisation and transfer of
+5 step reading techniques; selection, recognition, extraction, organisation and transfer of information

 How the course works; role of tutor, tutor assessed and self-study tasks